MMartini1/EchoCAL/README.md

 ### Documentation:

-This folder has the Software/Firmware Installation Manuals and the User Manuals.
+This folder has the latest documentation.

 ### EchoCAL_GUI_Source: